Tabs and views

 Choose the main way transactions should be grouped.

 Available grouping options depend on your organisation settings and data.
 For example, you may see options such as category, allocation, or bank account.
+A category is the cash flow grouping Budgee uses to organise related transactions.

 Hide empty groups